 The Communist Manifesto

 The most modern book that one can read today is the Communist Manifesto, written in 1848.
-True, this or that detail will have to be changed, but in all the fundamentals, the ideas of the Communist Manifesto are as relevant and true today as when they were first written.
+True, this or that detail would have to be changed, but in all the fundamentals, the ideas of the Communist Manifesto are as relevant and true today as when they were first written.
 By contrast, the immense majority of the books written one and a half centuries ago are today merely of historical interest.
+By contrast, our modern “experts” would be ashamed to read today what they wrote only yesterday.

 What is most striking about the Manifesto is the way in which it anticipates the most fundamental phenomena which occupy our attention on a world scale at the present time.
 Let us consider one example.
 At the time when Marx and Engels were writing, the world of the big multinational companies was still the music of a very distant future.
 Despite this, they explained how “free enterprise” and competition would inevitably lead to the concentration of capital and the monopolisation of the productive forces.